 Adverse Experience Reporting Program for Agricultural Chemicals

-What to do if you or an animal in your care has been adversely affected by a registered agricultural chemical
+What to do if you, a crop, native flora or fauna, or an animal in your care has been adversely affected by a registered agricultural chemical

 - if you have been affected seek immediate medical advice

 - if your animal has been affected seek immediate veterinary advice

 - call the contact number on the product label and report your adverse experience to the registration holder

 - keep any remaining product in a safe place in case a sample is required by the registration holder